West Papua (province): Geography

 The climate in West Papua also tends to be the same as the climate in the Papua Province, which is tropical with rainfall varying in each region.

-The land condition in West Papua is almost the same as the Papua Province where the land surface is in the form of cliffs and slopes.
+The land condition in West Papua is almost the same as the Papua Province where the surface is in the form of cliffs and slopes.
 The types of soil in West Papua are latosol, resina, red and yellow medeteren, podsol, red yellow podsolic, gray red podsolic, litosol, alluvia, gray hydromorph.